Gurbnova/Edmonton-House-Predictions/README.md

    - Made the project compatible with both Google Colab and Jupyter Notebook, enhancing its portability and usability across different environments.

 5. **User Interface Improvements:**
-   - Planned and implemented a new user interface to make the application more presentable and user-friendly.
-(Details on UI improvements to be added)
+   - Implemented a new user interface to make the application more presentable and user-friendly.

 ## Project Setup